 (9) No change may be made in the conduct or regulation of the partnership affairs without the consent or authority of a majority of the partners, and no change may be made in the nature of the partnership business, or the place where it is carried on, without the consent of all existing partners.

-[Section 34 amended by No. 19 of 2010 s.
+[Section 34 amended: No. 19 of 2010 s.
 51.]

 35. Expulsion of partner